 I know, it is or at least was common in France that you can get tap water to every order in a café or restaurant.
 In Germany, e.g. this was never common.
 Iceland has one of the freshest and unspoiled tab water in the world and this is for free, that’s just great service (see also Nr.
 8).

 4. No one will get circumtancial about travel documents

 In Iceland anyone is rather relaxed about vouchers, documents and passports.
 I guess it because it is such a tiny nation, everybody knows everybody and you easily can somehow trace someone back, if something went wrong.
 It is easy to keep the overview.
-This creates a really nice and relaxed atmosphere in your holiday.
+This creates a really nice and relaxed atmosphere during your holiday.